 TIER 2 RATE DESIGN

 Consistent with the provisions below, the specific rate designs for BPA’s Tier 2 Rate Alternatives will be determined in each 7(i) Process.
 BPA’s allocation of costs to the Tier 2 Cost Pools associated with the Tier 2 Rate Alternatives will be subject to the provisions of this PRDM.
 The allocation of Tier 2 Costs and the design of Tier 2 Rates will ensure to the maximum extent practical that the Tier 2 Rates will recover the full allocated cost of BPA service to planned Above-CHWM Load.
-The Tier 1 System will not be used in a manner that subsidizes the allocated costs of Tier 2 Rate service.
+The Tier 1 System Resources will not be used in a manner that subsidizes the allocated costs of Tier 2 Rate service.

 5.1 Overall Tier 2 Construct

-Each customer will elect, in its Power Sales Contract, how its Above-CHWM Load will be served during the contract term.
+Each customer will elect, in its CHWM Contract, how its Above-CHWM Load will be served during the contract term.
 The customer will choose whether and how its Above-CHWM will be served by electing the Long-Term Tier 2 Path, the Flexible Above-CHWM Path, or a combination of the two paths.
 Above-CHWM Load under the Long-Term Tier 2 Path is served by BPA under its Tier 2 Long-Term Alternative at the Tier 2 Long-Term Rate.
 Above-CHWM Load under the Flexible Above-CHWM Path could be served by a combination of the customer’s non-Federal resources, BPA’s Tier 2 Short-Term Alternative at the Tier 2 Short-Term Rate, and BPA’s Tier 2 Vintage Alternatives at the applicable Tier 2 Vintage Rate.

 BPA will establish only one Tier 2 Long-Term Rate for each year, and one Tier 2 Short-Term Rate for each year.
 BPA may establish multiple Tier 2 Vintage Rates as BPA may provide multiple distinct Tier 2 Vintage Alternatives within a year, and each would have its own rate based on the cost of the resources specific to each distinct Tier 2 Vintage Alternative.
 Each customer electing a particular Tier 2 Rate Alternative will pay the rate associated with the Tier 2 Rate Alternative Service.
 Each Tier 2 Rate will be established to recover all the Tier 2 Costs allocated to that Tier 2 Rate Alternative plus any adders to account for real power losses, overhead costs, other costs, and other services being provided from BPA to support power sold at each Tier 2 Rate.
 BPA will establish Tier 2 Rates based on the cost of providing a flat annual block of power.

 Any Forecast Firm Inventory used to provide service at Tier 2 Rates will be priced at the marginal value of such power, except Forecast Firm Inventory used to provide service at the Tier 2 Long-Term Rate, which will be at a rate equivalent to BPA’s Tier 1 Rates.
+Forecast Firm Inventory will be used to provide service at the Tier 2 Long-Term Rate when BPA has Forecast Firm Inventory, as determined in each 7(i) Process, and the Tier 2 Long-Term Rate has an otherwise unmet power need.

 Setting Tier 2 Amounts